HOME • SEARCH • EMAIL • ABOUT

 - Throughout the Philippines, at low and medium altitudes, in second-growth forests, thickets, etc.

-- Occurs in tropical Asia to Polynesia; now planted in most tropical countries.
+- Occurs in tropical Asia to Polynesia.

 Constituents

-- Oil contains an acrid resin, a purgative principle.
+- Oil contains an acrid resin, a purgative principle

 - Studies have yielded sterols, flavonoids and triterpenes from the leaves.